SJ23 Tech Tip B11, (Updated 2024-04-21) Bob Schimmel

 STARBOARD GAP - Top of the starboard gap as it comes from the factory.
 The grey stuff between the hull (left) and liner (right) is the "mush" the factory applied to adhere the two sides.
 This mush is still holding strong in 2019.
 The backside of the ledge just shows at the bottom.
 This gap will be filled with foam.

 FOAM - Starboard gap filled with "Dow Great Stuff, Big Gap Filler" foam sealant at the top and to about 3" deep below the ledge.
 (Wear disposable gloves because the foam really sticks to your skin).
-After 24 hours, a serrated knife did a neat job to cut off the excess foam flush to the bulkhead, leaving a water proof solid surface to back the fibreglass board to.
+After 24 hours, a serrated knife did a neat job to cut off the excess foam flush to the bulkhead, leaving a solid water proof surface to back the fibreglass board to.

 • Sikaflex sticks best after surfaces wiped with acetone.